-Clarification: Understand, describe or explain the proper applications and safety procedures when using hazardous chemicals and/or equipment when making art.
+Clarification: Uses proper safety procedures when using hazardous chemicals and/or equipment to create art.

-Performance Level Descriptor: To demonstrate proficiency, students will follow guidelines for storing and using hazardous materials and equipment.
+Performance Level Descriptor: To demonstrate proficiency, students will identify safety procedures when dealing with hazardous chemicals or equipment in the art room.

 Content Focus: Safety procedures